Scandit/data-capture-documentation/docs/sdks/react-native/label-capture/get-started.md

 To visualize the results of Label Capture, you can choose between two overlays, [LabelCaptureBasicOverlay](https://docs.scandit.com/data-capture-sdk/react-native/label-capture/api/ui/label-capture-basic-overlay.html#class-scandit.datacapture.label.ui.LabelCaptureBasicOverlay) and [LabelCaptureAdvancedOverlay](https://docs.scandit.com/data-capture-sdk/react-native/label-capture/api/ui/label-capture-advanced-overlay.html#class-scandit.datacapture.label.ui.LabelCaptureAdvancedOverlay).

 Here is an example of how to add a `LabelCaptureBasicOverlay` to the `DataCaptureView`.
-Remember to add and remove overlays from the data capture view as described in [Create Component](#create-component) section.
+Remember to add and remove overlays from the data capture view as described in the [Create Component](#create-component) section.

 ```js
 import { RectangularViewfinder, RectangularViewfinderStyle } from 'scandit-react-native-datacapture-core';